dynamsoft-docs/document-viewer-docs/api/interface/rect.md

 ### width

 The width of the rectangle area.
-The unit is pixel.
+The unit is point.

 ### height

 The height of the rectangle area.
-The unit is pixel.
+The unit is point.

 ![Rect](/assets/imgs/rect.png)